||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "As you command, mighty wizard!"

 Vali glared at the feathered robot.
-Rhiannon stepped closer and stood defiantly before him, hands on hips.
+Rhiannon stood defiantly before him, hands on hips.

-"Is this about Kourete?" she asked him.
+"Is this about Kourete?" she asked.
 "I see he's one of the sacrificial offerings this year.
 Is that why you're here, for revenge?"

 "No comment," Vali said darkly.
 "But Gods of Avalon is a dangerous game.
 Accidents happen.
 It's mere coincidence that I have a large sum of credits and a bottle of whisky riding on whether Sir Hector will meet his end in the dragon-baiting contest."